 The question mainly revolved around remote work and how many days employees would prefer to spend at the office.
-Her survey garnered more than 30,000 responses from LinkedIn users who work in different industries.
+To date, the poll garnered more than 108,713 responses from LinkedIn users who work in different industries.
 There was a pretty impressive response rate in a short time, a clear sign of how the topic is on everyone’s mind.
-We pulled this data to make it visually appealing

 Employee's wishes for a workplace

 Reading: The key takeaway is that there is no going back to the pre-pandemic work model; at least, that is the case to most workers: